 Soft, atmospheric lighting allows for relaxation or personal conversations.
 Uniform, indirect but high illuminance promotes cooperation and communication among colleagues.
-Uniform, glarefree lighting is useful for conducting conferences.
+Uniform, glare-free lighting is useful for conducting conferences.

 However, if other tasks such as marking scripts and taking notes are to be performed, additional task lighting should be provided.
 Individually adjustable lighting with at least 500 lux provides a well-lit environment.
 To improve visual clarity, ensure unobstructed lines of sight throughout the area and make sure that glare and reflections are avoided.
-Ordered visual and lighting conditions have a relieving effect not only on those with visual/ hearing impairments.
+Ordered visual and lighting conditions have a relieving effect not only on those with visual/hearing impairments.
+Figure 47 shows an example of in a staff room.